 Although blockchain technology is incredibly useful, it hasn’t experienced growth as fast as AI or machine learning.
 This is because blockchain is a slightly complex concept that isn’t easily digested by average consumers.
-Also, since cryptocurrencies are still unregulated in most parts of the world, there is a lack of trust for transactions on the blockchain, which is hindering mass adoption.
+Also, since cryptocurrencies are still unregulated in most parts of the world, there is a lack of trust in transactions on the blockchain, which is hindering mass adoption.

 Several cryptocurrency wallets such as DDKOIN and OKEx are making active use of blockchain to process, hold, and transact cryptocurrencies for users.

 All blue-chip investment banks now have fancy apps that provide services they previously offered inside a physical branch.
-Some of these services include access to real-time market data, the latest market intelligence, industry reports, and so on.
+Some of these services include access to real-time market data, the latest market intelligence, investment banking industry reports, and so on.

 Users can create customized dashboards that allow them to share data directly with their representatives.
 The best part is that as more APIs are developed, these apps work directly with many other investment apps, making it even easier for consumers.

 Acorns and Affirm are two apps that offer a wide range of financial and investment-related services, but they are only the tip of the iceberg.
 There are dozens of others offering similar services in the investment banking space.